specializes in the history of early modern Europe, particularly

 Songho Ha's primary research area is the U.S. Early Republic, and he is particularly interested in uses of political economy.
 He published The Rise and Fall of the American System: Nationalism and the Development of the American Economy, 1790-1837 with Pickering & Chatto Publishers of London in 2009.
 A Korean translation of his study has recently been published by Hakgobang Publisher of Seoul.
 He has also published in the Korean Journal of American Studies and the Korean Journal of American History.
 Currently Prof. Ha is working on two new book projects: The Life of Albert Gallatin, 1761-1849 and Images of the United States in South Korea.

 Ian Hartman received his Ph.D. in 2011 from the University of Illinois at Urbana Champaign.
-He is currently completing a book project on the way in which white racial identity in the American South has shaped public policy and popular culture throughout the nation.
+His book, due out in the fall of 2015, examines the way in which white racial identity in the American South has shaped public policy and popular culture throughout the nation.
 Professor Hartman has published on aspects of his research in American Nineteenth Century History (August, 2012) and Cultural Studies <-> Critical Methodologies (June, 2013).
-He has a forthcoming article in The Journal of Southern History and has contributed to the just-released Multicultural America: A Multimedia Encyclopedia, edited by Carlos E. Cortes.
+He has an article in The Journal of Southern History and has contributed to the just-released Multicultural America: A Multimedia Encyclopedia, edited by Carlos E. Cortes.
 Prof. Hartman is looking forward to starting his next project, a book-length study of race, labor, and economic development in the American West since the Civil War.